Anon-Exploiter/sliver-cheatsheet/README.md

 - I can't figure out sliver quote issues
 	- Same lol but with enough practice and time waste, you'll get it
+	- Base64 encode where supported using cyberchef, that should iron out a lot of isses

 - Why is there a hav0c-ps.txt file everywhere?
 	- I got lazy and didn't change the name as I was using Havoc before Sliver
 	- Should be present within https://github.com/Anon-Exploiter/sliver-cheatsheet/blob/main/bins/www/html/hav0c-ps.txt

 ## Installation